PoisotLab/ms_betadiversity_response/maintext.md

 graphs (as opposed to networks as matrices), in which the induction of vertices from the edgelist being compared gives rise to biologically meaningful denominators.
-The advantage of this approach is that at no time does the turnover of species itself, or the connectance of the network, enter into the calculation.
-As such, it is possible to use $\beta_{os}$ and $\beta_{wn}$ in relationship to these terms, calculated externally [as was recently done by *e.g.* @Higino2021BetPhy] without creating circularities.
+The advantage of this approach is that at no time does the turnover of species itself (or indeed, as shown in many places in this manuscript, the network richness), or the connectance of the network, enter into the calculation.
+As such, it is possible to use $\beta_{os}$ and $\beta_{wn}$ in relationship to these terms, calculated externally [as was recently done by *e.g.* @Higino2021BetPhy], without creating circularities.

 The choice of changing the denominator hinges on what one admits as a definition for $\beta_{st}$.
 If the point of $\beta_{st}$ is to be a component of overall
 $\beta$-diversity as advocated by @Frund2021DisSpe and @Novotny2009BetDiv, a
 change of numerator *might* be acceptable.
-Nevertheless, this change of numerator contributes to blurring the frontier between a measure of interaction dissimilarity and a measure of community dissimilarity, and may warrant a full methodological assessment.
-Conversely, if as we argue in @Poisot2012DisSpe,
+Nevertheless, this change of numerator contributes to blurring the frontier between a measure of interaction dissimilarity and a measure of community dissimilarity which starts to add the effect of relative richness; this later case warrants a thorough methodological assessment.
+Conversely, if as we argue in @Poisot2012DisSpe, $\beta_{st}$ is to be meant as a *guide* to the interpretation of $\beta_{wn}$ and $\beta_{os}$, and related to actual measures of species turnover and network connectance, one must not change the denominator.

-$\beta_{st}$ is to be meant as a *guide* to the interpretation of $\beta_{wn}$ and $\beta_{os}$, and related to actual measures of species turnover and network connectance, one must not change the denominator.
-It is central to recognize that there are multiple reasons to calculate network dissimilarity, and it is our opinion that the arguments levied by @Frund2021DisSpe against the original partition stem from a misunderstanding of what it intends to do (and does, indeed, do well), not from intrinsic methodological issues in the partition itself.
+It is essential to recognize that there are multiple reasons to calculate network dissimilarity, and it is our opinion that the arguments levied by
+@Frund2021DisSpe against the original partition stem from a misunderstanding of what it intends to do (and does, indeed, do well), not from intrinsic methodological issues in the partition itself.
+Based on the results presented in this contribution, I argue that the original partition of network
+$\beta$-diversity from @Poisot2012DisSpe should remain the default.

 ## References

+\singlespacing